Progressive multi-fidelity learning with neural networks for physical system predictions

 The different \textit{encoder types} reflect the input data modalities of the physical systems, as explained in the \textit{Multi-fidelity setting} Sections \ref{sec: mf-setting RD}-\ref{sec: mf-setting NS}-\ref{sec: mf-setting air}.
 For the encoder neural networks (NNs), the input and output dimensions are given by \textit{input dimension $d_\text{in}$} and \textit{latent dimension $d_h$}, respectively.
 When a dimension is reported with $N_\text{POD}$, the data are first reduced using POD to the specified number of modes, and the network is trained on the resulting POD coefficients.
 The number of hidden layers and nodes for each NN is indicated as a list, where the number of elements corresponds to the number of hidden layers and the values specify the number of nodes per hidden layer.

-For the decoders, the input dimension is given by $d^{(l)}{h_\text{tot}}=\sum_{j\leq l}d_h^{(j)}$ at level $l$, while the \textit{output dimension} is $d_\text{out}$ at every level.
+For the decoders, the input dimension is given by $d^{(l)}_{h_\text{tot}}=\sum_{j\leq l}d_h^{(j)}$ at level $l$, while the \textit{output dimension} is $d_\text{out}$ at every level.
 The decoder architectures and the number of layers/nodes are indicated under \textit{decoder type} and \textit{decoder NN layers/nodes}, respectively, and are the same at every level since a single high-fidelity quantity is modeled.

 Moreover, Table~\ref{tab: HPs} lists general NN hyperparameters used for training.
-The Adam optimizer was used in all cases, with learning rates and $L_2$ regularization coefficients tuned individually.
-The $\tanh$ activation function provided stable training and good performance across all applications.
-The regularization weights $\lambda_\Phi$ and $\lambda_\Psi$ for the encoder and decoder networks, respectively, were kept equal to 1.0 in all experiments, with the overall regularization strength $\lambda_\text{reg}$ controlled by the reported value. \\ Finally, $m$ indicates the number of independent retrainings with randomly initialized weights used to compute statistical moments for ensemble-based uncertainty quantification.
+The Adam optimizer was used in all cases, with learning rates and $L_2$ regularization coefficients tuned individually. {All neural networks employ the $\tanh$ activation function, which is well suited for regression tasks involving time-series data, providing smooth and bounded activations that support stable training.} The regularization weights $\lambda_\Phi$ and $\lambda_\Psi$ for the encoder and decoder networks, respectively, were kept equal to 1.0 in all experiments, with the overall regularization strength $\lambda_\text{reg}$ controlled by the reported value. \\ We also report, the number of independent retrainings, $m$, with randomly initialized weights used to compute statistical moments for ensemble-based uncertainty quantification. {Glorot uniform initialization scheme is used for all network weights, ensuring consistent and unbiased starting points for each ensemble member.} {The multiple trainings are independent so they can be executed in parallel; otherwise, the computational cost scales linearly with $m$.
+The ensemble approach provides an implementation-agnostic estimate of epistemic uncertainty, as it does not require modifications to the training procedure or network architecture.
+For the Navier–Stokes example, only $m=3$ independent retrainings were performed.
+This number is insufficient to obtain reliable estimates of higher-order statistical moments, in particular the variance.
+For this reason, uncertainty measures were not reported for this case, and only ensemble-averaged predictions were shown.} \paolo{In large-scale or time-sensitive settings, when the computational overhead of ensemble retraining outweighs its simplicity and generality, one may instead adopt probabilistic surrogates such as Bayesian neural networks or conditional neural processes \cite{garnelo2018conditional, wu2022multi}, which provide uncertainty estimates without repeated retrainings.}

+{Table~\ref{tab: HPs} also reports indicative computational costs associated with the proposed framework.
+The \textit{offline training time per epoch} corresponds to the average wall-clock time required to train the neural networks at each fidelity level, measured on the same hardware platform (MacBook Apple M1 8-core processor).} {The \textit{online data cost (relative to HF)} provides an approximate estimate of the cost required to generate or acquire the input data at each fidelity level during inference, expressed as a percentage of the cost of computing a full high-fidelity solution, which is normalized to 100\%.
+These estimates are based on the relative number of degrees of freedom of the corresponding data sources.
+For the reaction-diffusion and Navier-Stokes examples, Level~0 incurs zero online cost, as it only requires control parameters.} {For the air-pollution case study, online data costs are not reported, as the inputs consist of real sensor data and acquisition and assimilation costs are not provided.}